cube-js/cube/docs/Getting-started.md

 category: Getting Started
 ---

+[link-connecting-to-the-database]: /connecting-to-the-database
+[link-cubejs-schema]: /getting-started-cubejs-schema

 ## 1. Scaffold the project

-Run the following command to get started with Cube.js, optionally specifying the project name and your database using `-d` flag.
+Run the following command to get started with Cube.js, specifying the project name and optionally your database using the `-d` flag.

 ```bash
 $ npx cubejs-cli create <project name> -d <database type>